zhangwei03020915/abp/docs/en/tutorials/microservice/part-07.md

 > **IMPORTANT:** Here, you should type a valid Product Id from the Products table of your database!

 Once you press the *Execute* button, a new order is created.
-At that point, you check the `/Orders` page to see if the new order is listed.
+At that point, you can check the `/Orders` page to see if the new order is listed.
 You can also check the `/Products` page to see if the stock count of the related product is decreased by one in the `CloudCrm.Web` application.

 Here are sample screenshots from the Orders and Products pages of the `CloudCrm.Web` application: